warmspringwinds/pytorch-segmentation-detection/README.md

 The aim of the ```Dense-ai``` framework is to provide/provide a simplified way for:

-- Converting some popular general/medical/other Image Segmentation Datasets into easy-to-use for training format (Pytorch's dataloader).
+- Converting some popular general/medical/other Image Segmentation and Detection Datasets into easy-to-use for training format (Pytorch's dataloader).
 - Training routine with on-the-fly data augmentation (scaling, color distortion).
 - Training routine that is proved to work for particular model/dataset pair.
-- Evaluating Accuracy of trained models with common accuracy measures: Mean IOU, Mean pix. accuracy, Pixel accuracy.
+- Evaluating Accuracy of trained models with common accuracy measures: Mean IOU, Mean pix. accuracy, Pixel accuracy, Mean AP.
-- Model files that were trained on a particular dataset with reported accuracy (models that were trained using TF with reported training routine and not models that were converted from Caffe or other framework)
+- Model files that were trained on a particular dataset with reported accuracy (models that were trained using this library with reported training routine and not models that were converted from Caffe or other framework)
-- Model definitions (like FCN-32s and others) that use weights initializations from Image Classification models like VGG that are officially provided by TF-Slim library.
+- Model definitions (like FCN-32s and others) that use weights initializations from Image Classification models like VGG that are officially provided by ```Pytorch/Vision``` library.

-So far, the framework contains an implementation of FCN-32s (Long et al.), Resnet-18-8s, Resnet-34-8s (Chen et al.) models in ```Pytorch``` and ```Pytorch/Vision``` library with training routine, reported accuracy, trained models for PASCAL VOC 2012 dataset.
+So far, the framework contains an implementation of FCN-32s (Long et al.), Resnet-18-8s, Resnet-34-8s (Chen et al.) image segmentation models in ```Pytorch``` and ```Pytorch/Vision``` library with training routine, reported accuracy, trained models for PASCAL VOC 2012 dataset.
 To train these models on your data, you will have to write a ```dataloader``` for your dataset.

+Models for Object Detection will be released soon.

 ## Installation